ShubhamBisen/Assignment_Task-management-system/README.md

 The goal of this project is to develop a web-based Task Management System that allows users to create, update, and manage tasks.
 The system have both frontend and backend components.

+The Video And ScreenShot of the assignment is above this.